HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-1-consensus-in-distributed-systems.md

 Deterministic consensus means every state transition has instant *finality*: When nodes compute a new state (liveness) and agree on it (safety) they can be 100% certain the new state is final and will never change again.

-One has two options to reach Byzantine Fault-Tolerance: One can either assume a synchronous network or one can pursue a non-deterministic form of consensus.
+The findings of Fischer, Lynch and Paterson hold, meaning one has two options to reach Byzantine Fault-Tolerance: One can either assume a synchronous network or one can pursue a non-deterministic form of consensus.

 ### Paxos